tanzimfariba/furry-banana/README.md

 This project is a simple demonstration of HTML and CSS for a playful game concept.

 ---
-Enjoy the adventure and help your furry cat eat all
+Enjoy the adventure and help your furry cat eat all.